ChrisPy-RuBy/docs/devops.md

 ## teamcity

 Go to [teamcity](http://teamcity.tvsquared.private:8111/) and run whatever you need to
+Doc of teamcity issues and how to fix [here](https://docs.google.com/document/d/1HtPSvqL4lJ_tgKksx_7lPk8uWU9Zph3329fcZbUZifM/edit?usp=sharing)

+### teamcity workers vs agents etc

+teamcity agents or workers run the relevant scripts to deploy code onto the templates the templates then copy the code onto the workers etc

 ### **deploy**